 Check Out Lesser-Known Campsites

 If you’re up for an excursion that involves sleeping under the stars and roasting s’mores, it’s not too late to plan a family camping trip.
-Be open to finding a campsite in your county so you don’t travel far during COVID-19.
 Check the online reservation systems for the U.S. Forest Service and Oregon State Parks to see if they have any last-minute availability for campsites.
 Campgrounds in some parts of the state, like the Southern Oregon Coast or Eastern Oregon, are typically less crowded and have the added bonus of an off-the-beaten-path feel.
 If you don’t find any reservations available, don’t sweat it.
 A number of Oregon’s campgrounds offer first-come, first-served campsites.
 These sites exist all across the state, including Cottonwood Canyon State Park along the John Day River and Farewell Bend State Recreation Area, on the bank of the Snake River’s Brownlee Reservoir in Ontario.
-All you have to do is try to show up to the campsite a few hours before the official check-in time of 4 p.m.
 Wherever you set out, don’t forget to pack your Ten Essentials, and if you don’t have gear on hand, consider ordering an adventure to go.

 Spend a Day at a Spring Event

-The end of March marks the start of springtime events in Oregon, many of which took last year off and will return with new COVID-19 safety protocols in place.
-Fresh, seasonal produce is on display at Oregon Farmers Markets beginning to re-open across the state, with Southern Oregon’s Rogue Valley Growers Market launching its Ashland Tuesday Market and Medford Thursday Market in March.
-One of Oregon’s most Instagram-worthy destinations, the Wooden Shoe Tulip Fest in Woodburn, is set on 80 acres with plenty of space to keep 6-feet distance from those outside your pod and orchestrate your most vibrant family photo yet.
-The event lasts from March 19 to May 2, 2021, with day passes available March 1.
-Tickets for timed entry are entirely online and capacity is limited, so plan ahead.
+The end of March marks the start of springtime events in Oregon.
+Fresh, seasonal produce is on display at Oregon Farmers Markets, with Southern Oregon’s Rogue Valley Growers Market launching its Ashland Tuesday Market and Medford Thursday Market in March.
+One of Oregon’s most Instagram-worthy destinations, the Wooden Shoe Tulip Fest in Woodburn; make sure to purchase tickets in advance.
 Don’t leave without stopping in downtown Woodburn for a tasty plate of tacos or tortas at one of the many locally owned Mexican eateries like Trapala Restaurant or Luis’s Taqueria.

 Fish or Bike in The Dalles